-I recently came across a young elementary school aged child and his mother walking on a path by a lake.
-The mother was repeatedly calling her child to join her further up the path however the child appeared not to hear the mother’s requests and continued to step on ants on the path.
-As the mother’s voice tone became increasingly frustrated she retreated to gain her child’s attention.
+I recently came across a young elementary school-aged child and mother walking on a path by a lake.
+The mother was repeatedly calling her child to join her further up the way however the child appeared not to hear the mother’s requests and continued to step on ants on the path.
+As the mother’s voice tone became increasingly frustrated, she retreated to gain her child’s attention.
 When approached by the mother who asked about the delay, the child simply replied, “I have to kill them all” and continued stepping on ants.
 I was hopeful when I saw the mother approaching she would take this opportunity to teach her child something about nature and how we all live on this planet together.
-Instead the mother said okay and watched as her child continued to kill bugs.
+Instead, the mother said okay and watched as her child continued to kill bugs.
 After another minute passed the child tired of the activity and they both quietly walked on down the path.

 I must say this scene stunned and saddened me.
-This little moment probably would not be thought about by either child or mother again and here it remained on my mind for the rest of my walk.
+This little moment probably would not be thought about by either child or mother again, and here it remained on my mind for the rest of my walk.
 This was just a moment but a significant one in which the mother could have shared a thought about gentleness, kindness, respect, and the care for creatures of all sizes.
 Instead, it became a missed opportunity.
-I remember telling my own children very simply that we are gentle with nature.